dansmyers/AI/1-Search/Notes/4-Iterative_Deepening.md

             continue
         }

-        // x is now being visited, so mark it visited[x] = True
+        // x is now being visited, mark it visited[x] = True

         // Only expand if we haven't reached the depth limit